In this article:

 Β

-"Every day our dog gets his ration of zeolite from Steinkraft in his food β and has done so from the beginning, for more than 5 years.
-The vet is delighted with his physique and teeth at every check-up."
+"Every day, our dog gets his ration of Steinkraft zeolite in his food β and has for over 5 years.
+The vet is thrilled with his physique and teeth at every check-up."

 Β β A.J. βββββ